algpuentes/xantar-core/README.md

 # Xantar

-Xantar is a tool designed to help you scheduling
+Xantar is a tool designed to help you scheduling a meal plan

 ## Installation